 - base.in compiles to base.txt

 I want the test requirements to be compiled to respect the versions of the base packages so that they can be installed without disrupting those selected versions.
 Therefore I set test.in to be constrained by the base.txt compiled requirements with -c:

 Use a Makefile for common tasks

 On each project that has multiple requirements files, I use a Makefile and place it in the requirements folder.

-Here is that same file in a current project.
-NOTE that because make requires recipes to be indented by tabs, if you want to copy this file then it could be helpful to pull the raw file from Github rather than copying and pasting out of this webpage where the tabs have not been reproduced.
+Note 2: make requires recipes to be indented by tabs, so if you want to copy this file then it could be helpful to pull the raw file from Github rather than copying and pasting from this page which does not show tab characters.